February 15, 2026

-Kwame Ture was a Pan-African revolutionary, who held the rank of Honorary Prime Minister of the Black Panther Party (Philadelphia chapter).
-Ture was born in Trinidad, but grew up in the United States from the age of 11 and became an activist while attending Howard University.
-He eventually developed the Black Power movement, first while leading the Student Nonviolent Coordinating Committee (SNCC), later serving as the “Honorary Prime Minister” of the Black Panther Party (BPP), and lastly as a leader of the All-African People’s Revolutionary Party (A-APRP).
-Ture was considered a “Black Messiah” by COINTELPRO (the FBI Counterintelligence Program) and targeted.
+Kwame Ture was a prominent Pan-African revolutionary who served as the Honorary Prime Minister of the Philadelphia chapter of the Black Panther Party.
+Born in Trinidad, Ture moved to the United States at age 11 and became an activist while attending Howard University.
+He was instrumental in developing the Black Power movement—first as a leader of the Student Nonviolent Coordinating Committee (SNCC), then as “Honorary Prime Minister” of the Black Panther Party (BPP), and later as a leading figure in the All-African People’s Revolutionary Party (A-APRP).
+Recognised as a potential “Black Messiah” by COINTELPRO, the FBI’s Counterintelligence Program, Ture became a target of government surveillance and repression.

 Here are 10 Powerful Quotes by Kwame Ture (Stokely Carmichael):